How to Find Product Price Based on Customer Buying History from QuickBooks Desktop Applications

 1. Get All Invoices from Quickbooks desktop.

-2. Send Specific Customer’s ListID or FullName with InvoiceLineItems true for getting invoices of that specific Customer.
+2. Send the specific customer’s ListID or full name with InvoiceLineItems true to get invoices for that specific customer.

-3. Get All line items in new List from the Customer Invoices and Search for the specific items the last price from the list.
+3. Get All line items in the new List from the Customer Invoices and Search for the specific items with the last price from the list.

 4. Set it in the textbox of Price.

-For getting data of all invoice from Quickbooks using qbxml we have to request the Quickbooks using xml.
+For getting data of all invoices from Quickbooks using qbxml, we have to request the Quickbooks using xml.

 string request = "InvoiceQueryRq";